National Renaissance Party (United States): Orange County, New York

 In 1965 the Orange County, New York Board of Supervisors decided to allow political parties to hold meetings in court houses in Goshen and Newburgh and the NRP applied to use them.
 The Board refused, insisting that the NRP, rather than being a political party, was a "fascist" and "subversive" organization.
 The NRP sued, and, in June 1967, the New York Court of Appeals overruled the County's decision and a lower court, which had upheld it.

 The NRP finally managed to arrange a meeting at the Orange County Courthouse in Newburgh on July 29, 1967.
 Protests against the meeting turned into riots in black sections of the small city and over 30 protestors were arrested for vandalism and throwing rocks at police officers.

 The end of the NRP

+Andrej Lisanik, a former Czech military officer who served as the commander of the paramilitary of the NRP, was killed by a mugger in October 1977.
 Madole died of cancer in 1979.
-His mother Grace recruited Andrej Lisanik, a former Czech military officer in the World War II Czech army, to lead the party.
-Lisanik was killed by a mugger in 1980 and, as the bulk of the NRP membership details and party records were in his car when he was attacked, they were lost.
-Within a year the party was defunct.
+Following Madole's funeral, his mother turned over the NRP's records to loyalist Jean Charlebois.
+On his way home, following the service, Charlebois vehicle struck a concrete abutment on the highway.
+Charlebois was killed, and the NRP's records flew away in the wind.
+By 1981, the party was defunct.